 - Hortinergy models the inner climate,

-You can assess the impact of many parameters and compare scenarios:
+You can estimate the impact of many parameters and compare the scenarios:

 2. Climate settings and modelling in a cannabis greenhouse

 In a cannabis greenhouse, you want to control temperature, humidity, solar radiation and air velocity.
 Hortinergy implements these climate settings parameters:

 For instance, you can fill in the temperature and humidity setpoints

 Secondly, Hortinergy will simulate the inner climate on an hourly basis during a typical year.

 Hortinergy models the transpiration of cannabis taking into account the development of the crop and the inner climate: temperature, humidity, solar radiation, assimilation lighting, air speed…